-We will list our security camera setup and how we are able to safely and securely connect to our home from just about anywhere.
-We will go into not just a list of the different devices that form the system but also how they all come together to help us achieve our specific security goals.
+We will list our complete security camera setup and how we are able to safely and securely connect to our home from just about anywhere.
+Also we will go into not just a list of the different devices that form the system, but also how they all come together to help us achieve our specific security goals.

-Our Home Security goals were:
+Our DIY Home Security Camera System goals were:

 - High enough resolution to get a clear picture at day or night.